What is it?

 Noni contains many substances, including potassium.
 Some of these substances might help repair damaged cells in the body, activate the immune system, and have other activities.

-Noni is POSSIBLY SAFE when taken in food amounts.
-But there is concern that taking noni in medicinal amounts is POSSIBLY UNSAFE.
+Noni is POSSIBLY SAFE when the fruit is consumed as food.
+However, there is concern that taking noni in medicinal amounts is POSSIBLY UNSAFE.
 Noni tea or juice might cause liver damage in some people.
 There are several reports of liver damage in people who drank noni tea or juice for several weeks.
-But it is not known for certain if noni was the cause.
+However, it is not known for certain if noni was the cause.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Don’t take noni if you are pregnant.
+Pregnancy and breast-feeding: Do not take noni if you are pregnant.
 Historically, noni has been used to cause abortions.
-It’s also best to avoid noni if you are breast-feeding.
+It is also best to avoid noni if you are breast-feeding.
 Not enough is known about the safety of taking noni during breast-feeding.

 Kidney problems: Noni contains large amounts of potassium.
 This can be a problem, especially for people with kidney disease.
 There is one report of a person with kidney disease developing high levels of potassium in the blood after drinking noni juice.
 Don’t use noni if you have kidney problems.